telescopeѲptics.net

 forms the focal point - a point

-of wave energy or, geometrically, ray convergence on its optical axis - which determines the focal length of a telescope.
+generally coincide only in aberration-free system) - which determines the focal length of a telescope.

 Telescope focal length is a